 01 of 16

 Go Bold and Bright

 This spunky kitchen from Kathy Marshall Design is anything but typical.
-The... ocean-inspired teal backsplash is the perfect canvas for the bright red kitchen island.
+The ocean-inspired teal backsplash is the perfect canvas for the bright red kitchen island.
 It's easy to go overboard with red, but this kitchen perfectly incorporates the color to give the room an energetic pop.
 Here are even more ways to utilize red in your kitchen's decor.

 02 of 16

-Red Lower Cabinets
+Paint Lower Cabinets Red

 If you're worried about going red-wild, sticking with exposed upper cabinetry and just painting the lower cabinets is a great way to add some vibrant color without it becoming overpowering.
 This kitchen spotted on Grand Illusions LLC's Pinterest is everything we love about bright, splashy kitchens.
-The crisp cherry red feels modern and unique while maintaining an updated subway tile look throughout the rest of the kitchen.Continue to 3 of 17 below.
+The crisp cherry red feels modern and unique while maintaining an updated subway tile look throughout the rest of the kitchen.

 03 of 16

 Consider Red Appliances